-If you are in the market for a strong, extremely precision digital die cutting machine the Cricut Maker might just be the right machine for you.
+If you are in the market for a strong, extremely precise digital die cutting machine the Cricut Maker might just be the right machine for you.
 You might be looking for your very first machine, or switching from Silhouette or just up grading your existing Cricut Explore.
 The Maker opens up a new range of DIY possibilities, being able to cut delicate fabric to balsawood with power and precision.

 In my review of the Cricut Maker, I’ll cover everything you need to know before buying this machine – including specs, features, pros, and cons.

 Before I dive deeper into the review, introductions are due, especially for those just entering the world of die cutting machines.
 So what exactly is the Cricut Maker and how does it work?